Regular Premium Assistance

 MSP’s premium rate structure and assistance programs are designed to offer a basic monthly rate to the majority of British Columbians and premium subsidies to those in financial need.
 The Regular Premium Assistance Program assists B.C. residents with the cost of premiums based on their income as verified with the Canada Revenue Agency.

 Regular Premium Assistance offers several levels of subsidies.
 This is based on an individual's net income (or a couple's combined net income) for the preceding tax year, less deductions for age, family size, disability and any reported Universal Child Care Benefit and Registered Disability Savings Plan Income.
 The resulting amount is referred to as "adjusted net income".

 To apply for Regular Premium Assistance, you need to complete and return an Application for Regular Premium Assistance.
-This one-time application means you don't have to re-apply in future years.
+This one-time application means that, as long as you remain eligible for MSP coverage and submit your tax returns to the Canada Revenue Agency, you don't have to re-apply in future years.